We Are Never Ever Getting Back Together: Music video

 The music video for "We Are Never Ever Getting Back Together" was directed by Declan Whitebloom, who had directed the videos for Swift's singles "Mean" and "Ours".
 It premiered both on television and for internet streaming, via CMT, MTV, VH1, and TeenNick, on August 30, 2012.
 The video was staged like a pop-up book using a Sony F65 CineAlta camera with Leica 25 mm Summilux-C lens in one shot with no editing.
 It features five sets and Swift in as many outfits.
 It is also the first music video to be featured in 4K resolution.
 According to Swift, she wanted the video to be as "quirky as the song sounds" and stated: "There's just knitting everywhere; there's just random woodland creatures popping up."

-The video begins with Swift in colorful pajamas recounting the events of her off and on again relationship with her ex-boyfriend (played by Noah Mills).
-The video then segues into Swift going into her living room where her band is dressed up in animal costumes and Swift belts out the chorus of the song.
-The video then goes to a TV where Swift says "Like, ever." and then to the dining room where we see she returns to recounting the events of her relationship and receives a phone call from her ex who is calling her from a nightclub.
-Swift hangs up on him and he walks off the screen into the nightclub.
-It then goes to the two in a truck having an argument and then to them having a stroll in the park.
-Swift then runs off and we see her on the phone telling the person on the other line how she and her ex are not getting back together and her frustration with their entire relationship.
-The video then segues back to Swift's living room where a party is going on and her ex shows up unannounced trying to woo her back and she slams the door in his face.
-The video ends with Swift on her window ledge where she was at the beginning of the video, singing the last line of the song.
+The video begins with Swift in colorful pajamas recounting the events of her on-and-off again relationship with her ex-boyfriend (played by Noah Mills).
+The video then segues into Swift going into her living room, where her band is dressed up in animal costumes, and Swift belts out the chorus of the song.
+The video then goes to a TV where Swift says, "Like, ever", and then to the dining room, where we see her return to recounting the events of her relationship and receives a phone call from her ex, who is calling her from a nightclub.
+Swift hangs up on him, and he walks off the screen into the nightclub.
+It then goes to the two in a truck having an argument, and then to them having a stroll in the park.
+Swift then runs off, and we see her on the phone telling the person on the other line how she and her ex are not getting back together and her frustration with their relationship.
+The video then segues back to Swift's living room, where a party is going on, and her ex shows up unannounced, trying to woo her back, and she slams the door in his face.
+The video ends with Swift on her window ledge, where she was at the beginning of the video, singing the last line of the song.